licui3936/openfin-time-service/README.md

 ### How to use this:

-* Clone this repository: `git clone https://github.com/HadoukenIO/app-template`
+* Clone this repository: `git clone https://github.com/licui3936/openfin-time-service`
-* Install the dependencies: `cd app-template` & `npm install`
+* Install the dependencies: `cd openfin-time-service` & `npm install`
 * Start the live-server and launch the application: `npm start`
 * Add your Javascript code to `main.js` and your HTML to `index.html`